 Greenville was the last Pennsylvania town on my route.
 It had a railroad museum:

-As I crossed into Ohio, I was greeted by Mosquito Creek Lake, which made for some good pics:
+As I crossed into Ohio, I was greeted by Mosquito Creek Lake, which made for some nice pics:

 Finally, I reached my first night’s destination, West Branch State Park Campground: